Seven Steps to Building a Business Around the School Run

 Remind yourself that this is a learning experience, and remember to celebrate your wins.

 Step 6: Get your brand on

+.
 OK, now you are putting yourself out there, it is really important to be authentic.
 Listen out for words that people use to describe you when they experience your brand.
 For example, most of my really close friends describe me as a dag (Australian term of endearment, I know), smart, funny, dag (again) and nerd.
-So if I hear these terms pop up when I am testing sales funnels or bots, then I know I am on the right track.
+If I hear these terms pop up when I am testing sales funnels or bots, then I know I am on the right track.